 Creating a New Shape from a Storyboard

-To create a new Shape from a storyboard, log in to your platform, then click on the New Shape button in the top right corner of the page.
-You will be asked to choose the source you want to start from.
+To create a new Shape from a storyboard, log into your platform, click on the New Shape button in the top right corner of the page, then select Start from Storyboard.

 Start by downloading the storyboard CSV template (CSV, 1 KB) by clicking on the corresponding link.
 You can save the template on your device to reuse, if needed.

 Shape’s Artificial Intelligence works with content in the following languages: English, French, German, Italian, Portuguese, and Spanish.
 If you provide sources in other languages, the text will be extracted from the Storyboard in the language you chose, but the language of the created Shape will be considered to be the default one (English).

 Also remember that the maximum length of the content you can upload is 10,000 words.
 This limitation applies to all of the types of source and file formats supported.
 If your content is longer than 10,000 words, you can split it into multiple files and then upload each file separately.